FIFA Club World Cup Betting Offers 2021

 In the modern world of football, of course, those sorts of figures are relatively small, but it’s enough to ensure that teams take it seriously and try to win it.

 The money comes from a series of business and corporations that sponsor the competition, including the likes of Coca-Cola, Visa and Adidas.
 Interestingly, clubs are allowed to wear kits with sponsorship on them, even if the sponsors of the clubs are in direct competition with official sponsors of the tournament.

 In years gone by the host nation was selected from a group of nations that put themselves forward as possible hosts.
 Ahead of the 2019 version of the competition, FIFA was supposed to announce the host in March of 2019, only for FIFA to delay it until May.

 In May the decision was delayed again, with the organisation saying that the tournament host for both 2019 and 2020 would be decided at the FIFA Council Meeting in June of 2019.

 On the 3rd of June 2019 it was confirmed that Qatar would host both the versions of the tournament as a warmup for the nation’s hosting of the 2022 FIFA World Cup, which was controversial.

-The first new style 24 team tournament will be held in China from 17th June to 4th July 2021.
+The first new style 24 team tournament will be held in China in either 2022 or 2023.
 From this point on the event will be held in the summer every four years.